Alex335932/Proposal-Writing-Portfolio/README.md

 ## Sample Overview

-- Capability Statement: Proposal Writing
+- Capability Statement: Proposal Writing (Business Writing Sample)
 - SOP: String Replacement on an Acoustic Guitar
 - SOP Design Justification: String Replacement on an Acoustic Guitar
 - Translating a Complex Concept Into a Q&A Brief: Hyperreality